 Since Universal Search was introduced, Google has displayed a mix of results including websites, video, local, images, news, Quick Answers, and People Also Ask results, depending upon the perceived intent of the query.

-Therefore, as brands create content, they want to consider the likely intent of their customers and the types of content they will likely want to see as well.
+Therefore, as brands create content, they want to consider the likely intent of their customers and the types of content they will want to see as well.
 Researching to learn what customers desire in terms of videos, Quick Answers, local results, images, and textual content when they search for a particular type of query can help ensure that hotels and other brands create the correctly-targeted content.

-To do this, make the search personally.
 Look at the type of results that appear at the top of the search engine to better understand how Google categorizes this type of query.
 Look at how the different types of content are prioritized and use that information to help you better optimize your pages according to likely user intent.
 This increases the chances of the content being featured highly on the SERP.